 - Food Cooks Beautifully

-I cook pretty much everything in my Secura Halogen Oven and we really truly don’t use the main oven at all and haven’t since ‘Hal’ as I call mine, arrived.
+Pretty much everything can be cooked in your halogen oven.
+We really truly don’t use the main oven at all and haven’t since ‘Hal’ as I call mine, arrived.
 There were a few overcooking incidents until the purchase of a halogen oven cookbook, which my husband kindly bought as a gift….

 One area this oven scores over everything else I’ve ever used, is in reheating food and especially pastries.
-The results are superbly crispy without dryness and heated up very fast.
+The results are superb and very fast.

-If you’re in a real hurry and food is from the refrigerator, microwave first to warm, then oven cook for 10 minutes or so – no more soggy pastry or fruit crunch toppings with no crispy-ness!
+If you’re in a real hurry and food is from the refrigerator, microwave first to warm, then oven cook for 10 minutes or so – no more soggy pastry or fruit crumble toppings.

 The garlic and herb bread we love (see above) is awesome done in Hal – as is any toast – I know we’d get another just for this alone.
 Roasted meat and poultry is done to perfection, though in truth I’m more inclined to use the rotisserie oven for bigger joints of beef or lamb.